-The application is accepted year-round and information sessions are held at the beginning of each semester.
+The application is accepted year-round and information sessions are held at the beginning of each semester followed by reoccuring monthly sessions.
 There is no GPA requirement, but students' schedules will be monitored for adherence to their three-year academic plan.